 Know your audience

 I can’t stress this enough.
 Before you even begin writing, you need to put some time into researching your audience.
-You can use different audience analytics tools like meridian to learn more about your readership and gain better insights into who is actually visiting your site.
+You can use different audience analytics tools to learn more about your readership and gain better insights into who is actually visiting your site.
 Once you figure out whom exactly you’re targeting, then you can begin writing your Hamlet.

 As a Part II to this step, do some research on what topics interest your target audience.
 It might be manual, but at the end of this exercise you will have an accurate list of high level topics to help guide your content marketing efforts.
 And the best part is you will be making these decisions based on fact, not assumption.
 Pipetop provides a great example of how they went about a similar exercise below.